harveybarnhard/looperr/README.md

 performs a similar role to the standard `lm()` function for regressions.
 By default, `linsmooth()` performs linear regression.
-If your dataset is `X`, your response vector is `y`, and your group identifier is `g` the here is a smörgåsbord of command commands you might want to run:
+If your dataset is `X`, your response vector is `y`, and your group identifier is `g`.
+Here is a smörgåsbord of commands you might want to run:

 ```r
 # Linear regression